bisratttt/Discovery/frontend/README.md

 To set up the project locally, follow these steps:

-1. Unzip the `discover-music-frontend.zip` file to a desired location.
+1. Unzip the `disc-frontend.zip` file to a desired location.
 2. Open a terminal or command prompt and navigate to the unzipped project directory:

 ```